mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } GroupContextExtensions;
 ```

+A GroupContextExtensions proposal is invalid if it includes a
+`required_capabilities` extension and some members of the group do not support
+some of the required capabilities (including those added in the same commit,
+and excluding those removed).

 A member of the group applies a GroupContextExtensions proposal with the
 following steps:

-* If the new extensions include a `required_capabilities` extension, verify that
-  all members of the group support the required capabilities (including those
-  added in the same commit, and excluding those removed).

 * Remove all of the existing extensions from the GroupContext object for the
   group and replacing them with the list of extensions in the proposal.
 (This
   is a wholesale replacement, not a merge.
 An extension is only carried over if
   the sender of the proposal includes it in the new list.)

 Note that once the GroupContext is updated, its inclusion in the